-Can I go to SFX Sixth Form College if I'm not Catholic?
+Can I go to St. Francis Xavier Sixth Form College if I'm not Catholic?

 Yes.
 We are a Catholic Sixth Form College with Catholic values, one of which is inclusion.
 We therefore warmly welcome students of all faiths and none.
 We have a diverse student body with many faiths represented.
 We have a multifaith prayer room that can be used by students & staff for contemplation & prayer.